mr3/jvm-demo/instrumentation/README.md

 ## static load
 First change to the agent directory, then execute the following command

+`cd xxx/agent`

-`java -javaagent:target/agent-1.0.jar -jar ..\application\target\application-1.0.jar StartMyAtmApplication 1000 10 100`
+`java -javaagent:target/agent-1.0.jar -jar ..\application\target\application-1.0.jar StartMyAtmApplication 100 1000`

 ## dynamic load
 First change to the application directory, then execute the following command